ChristianHallerX/ChristianHallerX.github.io/projectblog/_posts/2021-01-16-ML_Perfect.md

 Maybe it is time for someone to officially coin a new term called "ML Smell".....

-Thank-you to Matt Hall and his inspiring questions!
+Thank-you to <a href="https://twitter.com/kwinkunks/status/1313841986886152194?ref_src=twsrc%5Etfw" target="_blank">Matt Hall</a> whose question inspired me to write this up!